avyrie/JSTipsAndTricks/README.md

 This repo contains files that include useful information for when you are working in JavaScript.
 I will update this when I can with various tips and tricks tha I like to keep on hand.
 If you have anything to contribute that you think would be good for (especiall junior) software developers to know/have on hand, please message me or submit a pull request.

 ## Table of Contents
+- arrMethods.js - eight JavaScript array methods and how to use them
-- arrayAndObjectDestructuring.js - how to use destructuring methods on objects and arrays
+- destructuringArrsAndObj.js - how to use destructuring methods on objects and arrays
-- arrayMethods.js - eight JavaScript array methods and how to use them
+- objMethods.js  - JavaScript object methods and how to use them